Yuta Konagaya

-Yuta Konagaya (小長谷 勇太, Konagaya Yūta) is a Japanese footballer who plays as a midfielder for Zakynthos.
+Yuta Konagaya (小長谷 勇太, Konagaya Yūta) is a Japanese footballer who plays as a midfielder for Bula FC.

+Early life

+Konagaya began playing football in Japan at age 6, when he joined a local club alongside a friend.

 Career

 In 2016, Konagaya signed for Australian third division side Saints.
 In 2016, he signed for Bunbury United in the Australian fifth division.
 In 2018, he signed for Australian second division club Port Melbourne Sharks.
 In 2020, Konagaya signed for Zakynthos in the Greek second division.
+In December 2025, he joined Fijian team Bula FC.